rscaptainjack/ZOMBIES_CODE/NEW_CODE/README 1st.txt

+13/09/2015 - Added the custom file "mission.sqm" for class Missions checks without it anyone can join server without the zombie mod and won't see the zombies and can die form nothing.

 EXILE-Z Build v3.0 Remake
 Yes it's been remade from code34 framework the zombies now only use triggers on map on testing the random spawner system was lagging server bad with 20 players.
 All towns on Altis have been added to init it's up to you guys to add in other maps from A3 editor you only need